Written by Amberlicia Anthony Thane, Consultant Analyst

 If your work environment is composed of a mix of remote and hybrid/in-person employees, it has the potential to become a breeding ground for proximity bias.
 Such favoritism could lead to remote workers feeling disengaged, forgotten, and even to begin questioning their potential and career development in the organization.

 As such, the feeling of needing to be in the office more often in order to succeed can cause anxiety for those who prefer working from home.
-While no leader ever wants their team members to feel undervalued, the current job climate where open positions are plentiful and job seekers are in short supply makes it all the more important to have engaged employees who feel appreciated in their role.
+No leader wants their team members to feel undervalued.
+In today’s job market where there are many open positions but few job seekers, it’s crucial to have engaged employees who feel appreciated in their role.
+Therefore, organizations must learn how to overcome proximity bias to ensure that all team members feel valued, regardless of their physical location or proximity.

 How to overcome proximity bias at work in 3 steps